 3/4 cup toasted coconut flakes (unsweetened)

-1 1/4 cups granola, plus more to top
+1 1/4 cups granola, plus more to top (use gluten-free blend if you’d like to keep this treat gluten-free)

 Line a baking sheet with parchment paper.
 Place chocolate in a large heatproof bowl set over a saucepan of simmering water.
 Stir over low-medium heat until the chocolate melts.
 Remove from heat, stir in dried fruit, nuts, coconut and granola.